 After receiving medical treatment, employees are required to report back to their immediate supervisor.
 If work restrictions are given by the doctor; the employee is required to contact their immediate supervisor to determine if modified work is available to meet the restriction given by the attending physician.

 Helpside must be notified of all work-related injuries within 24 hours, whether they require medical attention or not.
-Helpside can be notified by completingthe Supervisor’s Incident Report online.
-If you have questions about reporting an injury, please reach out to Raul at email@example.com or (801) 443-1338.
+Helpside can be notified by completing the Supervisor’s Incident Report online.
+If you have questions about reporting an injury, please reach out to Helpside at firstname.lastname@example.org or (801) 443-1338.

 Employers in Utah are required to notify Utah OSHA (aka UOSH) at 801-530-6901 within eight hours of the occurrence of all fatalities; disabling, significant and serious injuries or illnesses.
 Calls are accepted 24 hours a day, seven days a week.